bunburya/bptt/README.md

-[`wtfutil`](https://wtfutil.com/) is a dashboard for the terminal. `bptt` is in no way affiliated with `wtfutil` (nor am I), but a large part of the reason I wrote `bptt` was to be able to present public transport information in a dashboard format, so the file `examples/wtfutil/config.yml` in this repo is an example config file for `wtfutil` that will display various bits of information about public transport around Charing Cross in London.
-And the file at `examples/wtfutil/screenshot.jpg` shows you what the output will look like.
+[`wtfutil`](https://wtfutil.com/) is a dashboard for the terminal. `bptt` is in no way affiliated with `wtfutil` (nor am I), but a large part of the reason I wrote `bptt` was to be able to present public transport information in a dashboard format, so the file `examples/wtfutil/config.yml` in this repo is an example config file for `wtfutil` that will display various bits of information about public transport around Charing Cross in London, assuming that you have a `bptt` config file with the relevant API keys included.
+The file at `examples/wtfutil/screenshot.jpg` shows you what the output will look like.

 ## Some random examples